-The Criminal Code Amendment (High Risk Terrorist Offenders) Act 2016 (Cth) (HRTO Act) introduced a new regime empowering the Commonwealth Attorney-General or his or her legal representative to apply to a Supreme Court of a State or Territory for a 'continuing detention order' (CDO) - that is an order that commits a 'terrorist offender' to detention in prison at the end of his or her prison sentence.
-The Court may make such an order if 'satisfied to a high degree of probability, on the basis of admissible evidence, that the offender poses an unacceptable risk of committing a serious Part 5.3 offence if the offender is released into the community' and 'that there is no other less restrictive measure that would be effective in preventing the unacceptable risk.'
-An example of a less restrictive measure provided in the HRTO Act is a control order.
-The effect of a continuing detention order is to commit the offender to detention in prison for the period of time that the order is in force, which may be no more than three years.
-There is no legislative restriction on the number of successive continuing detention orders that the court can make against a terrorist offender.
-This regime will commence operation as Division 105A of the Criminal Code in June 2017.
+The Criminal Code Amendment (High Risk Terrorist Offenders) Act 2016 (Cth) (HRTO Act) introduced a new regime empowering the Commonwealth Attorney-General or his or her legal representative to apply to a Supreme Court of a State or Territory for a 'continuing detention order' (CDO) - that is an order that commits a 'terrorist offender'21 to detention in prison at the end of his or her prison sentence.22 The Court may make such an order if 'satisfied to a high degree of probability, on the basis of admissible evidence, that the offender poses an

-&lt;sup>24 The control order regime was amended by: Counter-Terrorism Legislation Amendment Act (No. 1) 2014 (Cth); Counter-Terrorism Legislation Amendment (Foreign Fighters) Act 2014 (Cth); Counter-Terrorism Legislation Amendment Act (No. 1) 2016 (Cth); Criminal Code Amendment (High Risk Terrorist Offenders) Act 2016 (Cth).
+The control order regime was amended by: Counter-Terrorism Legislation Amendment Act (No. 1) 2014 (Cth); Counter-Terrorism Legislation Amendment (Foreign Fighters) Act 2014 (Cth); Counter-Terrorism Legislation Amendment Act (No. 1) 2016 (Cth); Criminal Code Amendment (High Risk Terrorist Offenders) Act 2016 (Cth).